NAMASTE SOLAR BLOG

 Are there any incentives to go solar?

-• Federal Investment Tax Credit (ITC): Taxable entities with tax burden will recoup 30% of the investment when filing taxes the year after installation.
-The Inflation Reduction Act may offer tax credit adders and direct pay for nonprofits, though the U.S. Treasury is yet to release final rules.
+Federal Investment Tax Credit (ITC): Taxable entities with tax burden can recoup 30% of the investment for the year the system is placed in service, and the Inflation Reduction Act includes tax credit adders which can increase the credit up to 70%.

-• 60% Bonus Depreciation: For systems placed in service in 2024, 60% of the asset may be depreciated in the first year.
-The basis is 85% of contract price, and the value is a minimum 21% of the investment for a Colorado corporation or more for individual LLC members.
+40% Bonus Depreciation: 40% of the asset may be depreciated in the first year for systems placed in service in 2025.
+Bonus allowance drops 20% annually through 2027.
+The basis is the system price less half the ITC, and the value is a minimum 21% of the investment for a Colorado corporation, or up to 34% for a high-net-worth LLC member.

-• Increased property value: Lower OpEx increases net operating income (NOI), and therefore building value.
+Increased property value: Lower OpEx and REC income increase net operating income (NOI), and therefore building value.

 What is the life expectancy of a solar system?

 An expertly engineered and constructed system with equipment from reputable and bankable manufacturers will have a three-decade estimated useful life (EUL).
-Solar modules themselves have a 25-year performance warranty.
-Inverters’ standard warranty is 10 years.
+Solar modules typically have a 25-year performance warranty.
+Inverters have a standard warranty of 10 years.

 What is the typical payback period for solar?